likicv/usysml-test-cases/README.md

 feature set.
 Thus it would possible to create valid SysML v2 models with the subset of the SysML v2 features defined by the uSysML spiral 1 (the keywords `package`, `part`, `part def`).
-And furthermore, by using just a the SysMLv2 subset defined by the spiral 1 it would possible to create complex SysML v2 models.
+And furthermore, by using just the SysMLv2 subset defined by the spiral 1 it would possible to create complex SysML v2 models.